1hansir/ML_CAT/README.md

-# Machine-Learning CAT(Computerized Adaptive Learning)  -- Stanford CS229
+# ML-CAT(Computerized Adaptive Learning)  -- Stanford CS229

 This repository contains the implementation of a comparative study between our model and baseline CAT method, focusing on different hyperparameters and model architectures.